philippeback/amber-kickstart/README.md

 ## What do we have in here?

-- A ready made empty project to start with out of the box.
+- A preconfigured empty project to start with Amber right out of the box.
 - Instructions how to install client side Amber with it.
   (Point 2 of http://docs.amber-lang.net/overview/installing.html)